Neuroimmunology-UiO/gather/README.md

                --output_dir_name cells
     ```

+> [!NOTE]
-**Note**: The `--num_jobs` parameter defaults to 8, but for optimal performance, set it to the maximum number of available CPU cores.
+> The `--num_jobs` parameter defaults to 8, but for optimal performance, set it to the maximum number of available CPU cores.

 ## Clonality Analysis and Constant-Region Analysis